• Incentivising Technology Adoption for Accelerating Change in ATM

 The project

-ITACA is a research project funded under SESAR 2020 Exploratory Research seeking to accelerate the development, adoption and deployment of new technologies in ATM.
-To this end, ITACA has developed a new set of methodologies and tools enabling a rigorous and comprehensive assessment of policies and regulations aimed at amplifying the uptake of new technologies within ATM.
-ITACA’s vision is that of a European ATM system that incorporates the most advanced technologies in a dynamic and agile way to drive continuous innovation, deliver enhanced performance and adapt to changing market needs.
+ITACA is a research project funded under SESAR 2020 Exploratory Research that sought to accelerate the development, adoption and deployment of new technologies in Air Traffic Management (ATM).
+To this end, ITACA developed a new set of methodologies and tools that enabled a thorough and comprehensive assessment of policies and regulations aimed at enhancing the uptake of new technologies within ATM.
+ITACA’s vision is that of a European ATM system that incorporated the most advanced technologies in a dynamic and agile way, driving continuous innovation, delivering enhanced performance, and adapting to changing market needs.

 Goals